 Experts place people who have mood shifts into a bipolar disorder category, but there are a number of different ways in which the disorder can manifest.
 Often, experts suggest that there is a spectrum involved, in which people might have one, some, or all of the possible symptoms associated with the disorder.
 This isn’t a spectrum of severity as you may expect.
 However, the spectrum allows experts to understand their patients better and respond with appropriate help.

 At one end of the spectrum is bipolar I disorder.
 About one percent of the population has this type of bipolar disorder, and their symptoms present as what the public might know as classic bipolar disorder.1 People who have this form of bipolar disorder swing between the highest highs and the lowest lows on a regular basis.
-During a manic episode, they might engage in the following behaviors:

 - Speak so quickly that they’re difficult to understand

 - Refuse to sleep

 The same person might then have episodes of intense depression in which life doesn’t seem worth living at all.
 They might refuse to go to work, find it hard to talk to others or struggle to make decisions.
 They seem as though they’re in a pit of despair.

 Substance abuse can play a major role in the life of someone who has bipolar I disorder.
 This is a commonality across all mental health disorders.
 In 2014, it was estimated that 7.9 million people had both a substance use disorder and a mental health disorder.2For people like this, substances seem to make dysfunction a little easier to live with.